If you want to strengthen your relationship, try meditation with your significant other. Trust me, it does wonders for

 - Sexual organs

 - Meditate at each stage.
-You will now feel closer to them, physically, than ever before.
+You will now feel closer to them than ever before.

 When you ignore a part of yourself you push it down deeper inside.

-Take one night a week to allow yourself to live out your fantasies with your partner.
+One night a week allow yourself to live out your fantasies with your partner.
 You’ll find this deepens your relationship tremendously.

-As a meditation teacher, I’m often advising people to get in touch with their senses.
+As a meditation teacher, I often advise people to focus on their senses.

-Place some scented candles, play some romantic and relaxing music, and create a divine sensual paradise.
-Then meditate on your senses and allow your senses to lead you towards intimacy.
+Place some scented candles, play some romantic and relaxing music.
+Create a divine sensual paradise.
+Meditate on your senses.
+And allow your senses to lead you towards intimacy.

 Did you know that The Ancient Egyptians believed that you could channel sexual energy through the chakras and thereby achieve eternal youth?
 This is done by climaxing while meditating.

 5. Dyadic meditation

 - Take five minutes to close your eyes and focus on your breathing.

 - Open your eyes and focus on your partner.

 - Touch them if you like, explore their body, but not in a lustful way, in a mindful and completely accepting way.